 Teach them a way to solve a problem on their own.
 Let them think of possible consequence that can happen before they decide on something.

-You want your teenager to learn how to budget their own allowance.
+For example, you want your teenager to learn how to budget their own allowance.
 Instead of giving it day by day, give a one-week allowance budget to your teenager and let them do the budgeting on their own.

 In this way, they will learn the different possible consequences of their actions, and you are training them to be smart.